Trogz64/Image2awebp/README.md

 Image2awebp.py --input "inputImage.jpg"
 ```

-- Provide an input image, set the duration of each fram to 100ms and set the crop factor to 90%
+- Provide an input image, set the duration of each frame to 100ms and set the crop factor to 90%

 ```sh
 Image2awebp.py -I "inputImage.jpg" -D 100 -C 90